Crane Township, Paulding County, Ohio

 Crane Township is one of the twelve townships of Paulding County, Ohio, United States.
-The 2000 census found 1,530 people in the township, 1,314 of whom lived in the unincorporated portions of the township.
+The 2020 census found 1,253 people in the township.

 Geography

-Located in the northern part of the county, it borders the following townships:
+Crane Township is situated in the northeastern part of Paulding County, bordering Defiance County to the east.
+The Maumee River, designated an Ohio Scenic River, flows through the township and was historically important for transportation and settlement.
+It borders the following townships: